DataDog/hiring-engineers/answers.md

 I played around with the different parameters to see what output changes I would get.

 ![](http://i.imgur.com/8UxTqay.png)
-######Figure 14 Email format from Alert Notification
+*Figure 14 Email format from Alert Notification*
 When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-Bonus Question: Since this monitor is going to alert pretty often, you don�t want to be alerted when you are out of the office.
+**Bonus Question:** Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

 One that silences it from 7pm to 9am daily on M-F,
 And one that silences it all day on Sat-Sun.

 ![](http://i.imgur.com/I1KcI64.png)
 ![](http://i.imgur.com/o8V3LRa.png)
-######Figure 15 & 16 Scheduling Downtime
+*Figure 15 & 16 Scheduling Downtime*

 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
 ![](http://i.imgur.com/0Ep1QtN.png)
-######Figure 17 Email Notification of Downtime
+*Figure 17 Email Notification of Downtime*

-##Collecting APM Data:
+**Collecting APM Data:**

 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog's APM solution:

 **Answer:**
 I installed flask via **sudo -H install flask**
 I then install ddtrace as follows **sudo -H pip install ddtrace**